geniuslittleteddy/wTest/index.md

 * `export PATH=$PATH:${ANDROID_HOME}/platform-tools`

 ### Steps to use
-* Enter `Instrumentation-ICSE22-Submit/js` and run `sh launchServer.sh PORT_NUM`.
+* Enter `<path_to_Instrumentation-ICSE22-Submit>/js` and run `sh launchServer.sh PORT_NUM`.
 This little server is registered on a `PORT_NUM` in order to recevice JavaScript code that is dynamically constructed in the app under test.
 The server is responsible for instrumenting the js code and sending the instrumented code back to the app. `PORT_NUM` should be the same as the one used when instrumenting the app.
 An example command can be `sh launchServer.sh 3016`
-* Launch Appium by `appium -p APPIUM_PORT_NUM` (example: `appium -p 4723`)
+* Launch Appium by `appium -p APPIUM_PORT` (example: `appium -p 4723`)
+* Launch an Android emulator
+* Enter `<path_to_wTest>` and run `sh wTest.sh PATH_TO_APP_FOLDER TIME_LIMIT ANDROID_SDK_PATH EMULATOR_ID APPIUM_PORT APP_TYPE` (Example: `sh wTest.sh <path_to_Instrumentation-ICSE22-Submit>/apps/org.wikipedia 3600 /Library/Android/sdk emulator-5554 4723 OPEN_SOURCE`)
+* When wTest finishes testing, you can see the output under `<path_to_wTest>/output/wVar/org.wikipedia`.
+Under this folder, `coverage.txt` contains WebView-specific property coverage and code/method coverage results.